Best budget telescopes under $500 2024: Great telescopes that won't break the bank

 Optics: There's a Newtonian reflector within the Celestron StarSense Explorer LT 114AZ.
 It's easy enough to use, and viewing the likes of Jupiter and its moons was a cinch, but it doesn't have the best color rendition.
 There's also a noticeable amount of chromatic aberration, but for the most part views of the moon and nearby planets are sharp enough.
 We wouldn't recommend this telescope for deep sky viewing, however: We tried to view the Andromeda galaxy (M31) but could only see a small, faint blob.

-Accessories: Inside the Explorer LT 114AZ's box you'll find two Kellner eyepieces (25mm and 10mm) and a 2x Barlow lens.
-There's a StarPointer, a red dot finderscope and a solid tripod made from aluminum.
+Accessories: This telescope comes with 25mm and 10mm Kellner eyepieces and a 2x Barlow lens.
+There's also a StarPointer, a red dot finderscope and an aluminum tripod.

 Quality of build: Although its aluminum tripod is a pleasing touch, we found the quality of this telescope to be a little disappointing.
 The bearings were a little too stiff, and positioning the scope was a challenge at times.
 Better hand controls would have gone a long way here.